qiutongMS/msbuild-cross-contamination-research/README.md

 ### Why This Happens

-MSBuild's `%(PreprocessorDefinitions)` mechanism has a fundamental limitation:

-1. **Global State Sharing**: When Target A modifies a ClCompile item's PreprocessorDefinitions, it affects the "baseline" for subsequent targets
-2. **Item Metadata Propagation**: `%(PreprocessorDefinitions)` doesn't reference a static value - it references the current accumulated state
+MSBuild's `%(PreprocessorDefinitions)` and `%(AdditionalOptions)` mechanisms have a critical limitation when used in multiple BeforeTargets:

+1. **Same-Property Interference**: When multiple targets modify the same property (PreprocessorDefinitions OR AdditionalOptions), they interfere with each other
+2. **Cumulative State Accumulation**: Each target that uses `%(PropertyName)` inherits the accumulated state from all previous targets that modified the same property
-3. **Execution Order Dependency**: Later targets inherit definitions from earlier targets, creating unintended dependencies
+3. **Execution Order Dependency**: Later targets inherit all modifications from earlier targets using the same property mechanism
+4. **Multiple Compilation Triggers**: The same file gets compiled multiple times as different targets add it with different pproperty value to the ClCompile item group

 ### The MSBuild Mental Model Problem